 55 Plus Communities in Small Towns

 Baby Boomers are entering a phase in their lives when people typically escape from urban/suburban centers in favor of small towns and rural areas.
+With corona-virus there are people moving out of cities to the suburbs and smaller towns.
+There are plenty of 55 Plus Active Adult Communities in small towns in AZ, GA, SC, FL and many more states.
+What an idea place to retire to!
 If this pattern continues, it will mean a big shift of population, say the experts.

 And as for the where to live - it's a question on practically every Baby Boomer's mind.